10 Tips to Master Facebook Video Marketing

 “Writing a book without promoting it is like waving to someone in a dark room.
 You know what you have done but nobody else does.”
 Doesn’t this quote by Madi Preda hit differently?
 Because really, how will your book sell itself, if you don’t try to push your baby to do better?

 But after all, you are an author, not a marketer, right?
 Right, we get it, we know where you’re coming from.
-However, as an independent writer without a publishing house to do the job for you, you have to promote your works yourself to get noticed by the book lovers’ community.
+However, as an independent writer without a publishing house to do the job for you, you have to promote your works yourself to get noticed by the book lover community.

 Off we go!

 Most of the tactics you are going to use in your marketing plan should be based on the interest of your audience.
-So, for instance, if you are writing a young adult book, then you need to do your content marketing according to their standards and based on what’s trendy among young adults.
+So, for instance, if you are writing a young adult book, then you need to do your content marketing according to their standards and based on what’s trendy among teenagers.

 Defining your audience and carrying out your marketing ideas within their circle, will help you find your way into their consciousness and encourage them to give your book a chance.